alyabouzaid/SmartCook/README.md

 We plan to implement the following features to improve the functionality and usability of our app:

-* You will be notified by real time (push) notifications when other users like/comment on your food pic post.
+* Real-time (push) notifications to notify users when other users like/comment on your food pic post.

-* When you create a food picture post, you will be able to include a link that allows users to access the journal entry, so that users can see both the corresponding food picture and journal entry.
-This will connect the journal and food picture posts page together.
+* Individual hyperlink for both the food picture and journal entry so that users can share journal entries along with the corresponding food picture posts if they desire.
+This will help to connect the journal and food picture posts features together.

+* Social media share button that allows users to share the journal entries/ food picture posts to external social media applications (e.g Facebook).

-* For the recipe recommendation page, we will improve the algorithm that parses ingredient names and quantities from the recipe card ingredient list, so that it can detect ingredients with more precision.
+* For the recipe recommendation page, we will improve the algorithm that parses ingredient names and quantities from the recipe card ingredient list to detect ingredients with more precision.
 The current algorithm is unable to detect general ingredients from specific types of that ingredient.
 For example, it cannot determine that "mushroom" is a general form of "brown mushroom".

 ### List of Contributions: